Home

 • "With my whole heart have I sought Thee; O let me not wander from thy commandments,

 This is repentance of the Heart.
-It is a belief in God's word that is evidenced by a ready love for it. we will have an earnest desire to do God's will and to keep, or guard from loss, the word of God.
-Someone who says they believe in God, and yet they forsake or will not follow or 'keep' His word, is just kidding themselves about being a Christian.
+It is a belief in God's Word that is evidenced by a ready love for it.
+The earnest desire to do God's will and to keep, or guard it from loss.
+Someone who says they believe in God, and yet they forsake or will not follow or keep His Word, is just kidding themselves about being a Christian.

 1st John 2:4